nutmegdevelopment/nutcracker/README.md

 ## Authentication

 When you intialise the vault, a master key will be created.
-This will allow you to create new keys to distribute to users, and can be used to unseal the vault if the server is restarted, or the vault is sealed.
+This will allow you to create new keys to distribute to users, and can be used to unseal the vault if the server is restarted, or if the vault is sealed.

 Authentication for calls that require it is done by including the following headers: